Pens to Paper, or Should We Say Mice to Click Box?

 MLS Data Stays Up (and It Should Stay that Way)

-Pictures and sales data are important parts of understanding our market, setting values and keeping the marketplace operating as smoothly and efficiently as possible.
+As we’ve said at the beginning on this journey, the MLS is the best, most accurate, vital and important clearinghouse of most of San Francisco’s home sales that have taken place over the past 30-40 years.
+Part of that are the pictures, statistics, comments and agent-provided remarks that are uploaded onto the MLS.
+Ensuring data fidelity and quality means being as inclusive as possible if we are to have any hope of understanding San Francisco’s housing market.
+Indeed, the MLS is key in setting values and keeping the marketplace operating as smoothly and efficiently as possible.
 Some folks are, of course, more inclined to be more private.
-If, for some reason, you want interior photos or other details taken down before we close let us know.
+If, for some reason, you want interior photos or other details about the property you are buying made private (i.e., only agents can access previously published photos) let us know BEFORE WE CLOSE.
 Otherwise the default we practice as listing agents ourselves and as our earlier position states, pictures will remain up on the web.
-Also, remember that the MLS syndicates data but other external sources like Zillow, Redfin or Realtor.com may well archive listing information (including photos) on their own servers.
+Also, remember that the MLS syndicates data but other external sources like Zillow, Redfin or Realtor.com may well archive listing information (including photos) on their own servers that are beyond the MLS’s control.

 Page 7: When Things Go Wrong + Other Cautions